The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

-In case you go with a checked shirt, the best choice will be a gingham or plaid.
+In case you go with a checked shirt, the best choice will be a pencil or plaid.
 Smaller checks like houndstooth work well too.

 Linen shirts are perfectly acceptable in warmer climates.
 Denim and chambray will be a good choice as well, especially if you want a more easy-fitting outfit.

 Smart casual is not a set of formulas and guidelines.
 It’s merging a set of pieces to express your mood and attitude, fit for the occasion you’re attending.

 Jeans, Chinos, Corduroys & Trousers

-Choose pants with a subdued pattern, and a bit more texture to stand out a little from the crowd.
+Choose pants with a subdued pattern and a bit more texture to stand out a little from the crowd.

 Smart Casual Footwear

 Penny loafers or two-tone tassel loafers are great.
 Driving moccasins work well too.
 But they will wear thin when worn daily.

 Your safest bet is probably a pair of quality boat shoes.
-They are leather, look relaxed, and you can even wear them sans socks.
+They are leather, look relaxed, and you can even wear them without socks.

 In my opinion, sneakers and trainers are a little bit too casual.
-But a lot of men like designer sneakers or leather sneakers, so if you’re into that kind of thing, go for it.
+But a lot of men like designer or leather sneaker styles, so if you’re into that kind of thing, go for it.